 For the last five minutes of your exercise, slow down and allow your body to cool down gradually, letting your heart rate and breathing rate come back to normal.

 Stretching should be part of your warm-up and cool-down routines.
 Stretching can help prepare your body and mind for exercise.
 Recent research suggests that including dynamic stretching in your warm up, which focuses on the muscles you are about to use, is probably best.

-Make sure you have comfortable clothing, a suitable pair of shoes and water (sunscreen and a hat if you are outside).
+Make sure you have comfortable clothing, a suitable pair of shoes [link to Choosing the right shoe for you] and water (as well as sunscreen and a hat if you are outside).
 Your shoes should provide good support and the best type will depend on the activity you are doing.
 The wrong type of shoe may cause foot pain or blisters.

 If you are trying something new, or getting back into an activity you have not done for a while, it might pay to get some coaching or expert instruction.
 Depending on the activity, incorrect or poor technique may lead to injury or soreness.

 This page has been produced in consultation with and approved by:

 Content on this website is provided for education and information purposes only.
 Information about a therapy, service, product or treatment does not imply endorsement and is not intended to replace advice from your doctor or other registered health professional.
 Content has been prepared for Victorian residents and wider Australian audiences, and was accurate at the time of publication.
 Readers should note that, over time, currency and completeness of the information may change.
 All users are urged to always seek advice from a registered health care professional for diagnosis and answers to their medical questions.